 Owen Sails, Scotland’s largest sailmaker and one of the major players in the UK market, is famous not only for sails for racing and cruising but production of a wide range of covers and upholstery as well as repair and rigging services.
 Owen Sails is delighted to assist with prizes for this year’s event.
 Owen Sails is supporting West Highland Week throughout the event with repair services aimed at keeping all afloat for the duration.

-Dunstaffnage Marina is hugely excited to be part of the 70th anniversary of West Highland Yachting Week.
-The Marina has a discounted competitors berthing rate for the duration of the week, coupled with a range of discounted Dubarry items within the chandlery.
+Dunstaffnage Marina is hugely excited to be part of West Highland Yachting Week.
+The Marina has a discounted competitors’ berthing rate for the duration of the week, coupled with a range of discounted Dubarry items within the chandlery.
 With the recently completed berthing extension there will be plenty space for all involved.
 We also have an Engineering department to assist with any last minute repairs.
 The Marina team look forward to meeting everyone involved!

 West Coast Motors